LoopKit/loopdocs/docs/loop-3/displays_v3.md

 The glucose [Correction Range](therapy-settings.md#correction-range) is shown as a blue bar on the glucose chart.
 Single-value ranges (such as 100-100 mg/dL), will have a narrower blue bar.
 When a temporary override range is enabled, a darker blue bar indicates the correction range during that override.

-!!! warning "Negative Glucose Predition"
+!!! warning "Negative Glucose Prediction"
     If you have a crazy negative glucose prediction - it is likely that you set an [Override](../operation/features/workout.md) with a tiny sensitivity.

     * Do not panic - this is a prediction only; not reality.